 - Do not refreeze chicken breast after it has been reheated.

-- Store the refrozen chicken at or lower than 0 deg F to avoid spoilage and sustain its quality.
+- Store the refrozen chicken at or lower than 0 degrees F to avoid spoilage and sustain its quality.

 - Refreeze right away as slower freezing results in the formation of ice crystals.
 They harm the meat structure making it dry and tough.

-- Use a shallow container to refreeze chicken breast inside to speed up the freezing process.
+- Use a shallow container to refreeze the chicken breast inside to speed up the freezing process.